-What Wattages should I expect for Different Air Fryers?
+Typical Wattages for Different Air Fryers?

 During this article I will talk about bucket/ basket style air fryers, as well as air fryer ovens.
-If you have no idea what I am talking about you can read THIS article that will explain everything.
+If you have no idea what I am talking about, you can read THIS article that will explain everything.

 Wattage of Small Bucket or Basket Air Fryers

 These days there has been quite a market for small or micro air fryers that would even work on an RV 🙂 I have a whole article talking about small air fryers I would recommend, if you are in the market for one.

 I would classify a small air fryer as one that is around 1-2 quarts in size.
 For this size of air fryer, I would expect a wattage around 800 watts for 1 quart and getting up to just over a 1000 watts for 2 quart capacity.

 And the lower wattages of these air fryers doesn’t mean you can only cook vegetables in them, you can cook anything in these that you can in larger more powerful units (as long as it fits inside).